-There are however, different ways to access a data feed from a supplier.
-Which is why you want to know how a supplier provides data feed information.
-Some suppliers require that you download a data feed manually by way of excel or a CSV file.
+However, there are different ways to access data feeds from suppliers.
+That’s why you want to know how a supplier provides this data feed information.
+For instance, some suppliers require that you download the feed manually by way of an Excel or CSV file.

-Some provide automated product data feed information which means all you have to do is import product information to your online store.
-Product data gets imported directly to your store without having to upload a manual file.
+Furthermore, some suppliers provide automated product data feed information.
+This means you can import product data directly into your store without having to upload a manual file.

-But whatever method they offer, you want to make sure that once you receive the product data feed, you organize the products into different categories on your website.
-This is so your customers can shop with ease without trying to figure out where certain products are located on your website.
+But whatever method the suppliers offer, make sure that once you receive the product data feed, you organize the products into different categories on your website.
+This makes it easier for customers to navigate your store.

-For example, if you have a vegan online store, your products should be organized like the following:
+For example, if you have an online vegan store, your products could be organized like this:

-Organized this way makes the shopping experience easy and drama-free.
+If you organize your store this way, the shopping experience becomes easy and drama-free.